 Whole, fresh fruit is best.
 If you want to eat canned fruit, look for one that has been preserved in juice rather than syrup.
 Juice has a slightly lower sugar content.

 Baked beans are another savory food that’s often surprisingly high in sugar.

 One cup (254 grams) of regular baked beans contains about 5 teaspoons of sugar (

 If you like baked beans, you can choose low sugar versions.
 They can contain about half the amount of sugar found in their full sugar counterparts.

 Blending fruits with milk or yogurt in the morning to make yourself a smoothie can be a great way to start your day.

 However, not all smoothies are healthy.

-Many commercially produced smoothies come in large sizes and can be sweetened with things like fruit juice, ice cream or syrup, which increases their sugar content.
+Many commercially produced smoothies come in large sizes and can be sweetened with ingredients like ice cream or syrup.
+This increases their sugar content.

-For a healthy smoothie, check the ingredients and make sure you watch your portion size.
+For a healthy smoothie, check the ingredient content and be mindful of your portion size.

-Added sugars aren't a necessary nutrient in your diet.
-Although small amounts are fine, they can cause serious harm if eaten in large amounts on a regular basis.
+Added sugars aren’t a necessary part of your diet.
+Although small amounts are fine, they can cause serious harm if you consume large amounts on a regular basis.